-Pallecho’s landscape is rolling tree covered hills wrought with caves and rivers, but you might be convinced otherwise if you move closer to civilization where the forests have been demolished in service of farms, ranches, and neatly organized silk farms.
+Pallecho’s landscape is rolling tree-covered hills wrought with caves and rivers, but you might be convinced otherwise if you move closer to civilization where the forests have been demolished in service of farms, ranches, and neatly organized silk farms.
 Many would consider this land unremarkable except for the huge plateau Glaesta in the center of the nation where the rich and beautiful live.
-The land atop the plateu is filled with parks, mansions, and well-kept estates.
+The land atop the plateau is filled with parks, mansions, and well-kept estates.
 As a result of the great wealth disparity, bugs in the lowlands have virtually no governing body to enforce their safety, so they are forced to farm silk and dyes for the little protection Glaesta will provide or stick to large groups to fend off outlaws.

 Paysaw:

-The land of Paysaw is covered in tall dark forests, and the deeper you decent into the country the larger and more separated these trees become until it becomes a flat, barren, leaf covered ground with large wooden spires ascending to the heavens.
+The land of Paysaw is covered in tall dark forests, and the deeper you descend into the country the larger and more separated these trees become until it becomes a flat, barren, leaf covered ground with large wooden spires ascending to the heavens.
 The denizens of Paysaw do not take this for granted, creating everything from homes to entire villages in the branches of these trees. (with lifts of course for wingless bugs and pack animals).
 The unique living conditions in the treetop result in a diet of fruit and small arthropods for most.
 Pawsaw is seen amongst bugs as a land of knowledge and creation and technological contributions from the universities of Paysaw have had a major part in Lumina’s success as a megastate.

-Qitomo Islands:
+Quitomo Islands:

 Quitomo is a group of tropical islands far off the southern coast of Honarma including several active volcanos.
 The islands are a source of sugar, tropical fruits, and coral from the surrounding reefs which is an expensive curiosity for landlocked nobles.
-Many of the ancient settlements of Quitomo have been forced to modernize as industry increased, causing a serious divide in the native population weather the increased control from the mainland is welcome.
+Many of the ancient settlements of Quitomo have been forced to modernize as industry increased, causing a serious divide in the native population whether the increased control from the mainland is welcome.
 Pirates and exiled prisoners alike take residence in small islands surrounding the nation, eventually forming their own minor cities of freedom and crime.

 Rattlecrossing: